Let’s say you need to check brand standards across your business, for all franchisees and locations. How do you do that?

 Structured data goes further: it allows the business to spot trends and opportunities.
 Since you can’t manage what you can’t measure, checklists support management decisions and corporate strategy.

 experience is the Glue

-For all its virtues, the structured data collected by checklists mostly tells us what the problem is, not necessarily what the solution should be.
-This is where experience comes in.
-Successful retailers leverage their district managers’ experience and understanding of each store.
-Sometime “human touch” is needed to aid problem solving.
+Successful operators take advantage of the district manager’s experience and understanding of each location.
+Sometime “human touch” is needed to facilitate problem solving.
 It requires the district manager and franchisee to have an honest, open and collaborative two-way conversation.
 This approach shines where the path to the corrective action is unclear and/or heavily dependent on the franchisee’s specific situation.

 Checklists Need Experienced District Managers (and Vice Versa)

 How are your stores actually performing?
 Are all district managers interacting with stores at the same level?
 Are your stores consistently getting the help they need?
 Where are you strong, weak or trending down?
 Can you even tell?